leaner-js/leaner/website/docs/guide/templates.md

 <p>This is my first Leaner application.</p>
 ```

-Fragments are mostly useful within conditional statements, loops and components, as described in the following chapters.
+Fragments are mostly useful in combination with components and loops, as described in the following chapters.